 How do we know to make that substitution?
 Intuition mostly, but if you guess wrong and let u = sin(x), you'll run into a brick wall, but did it really hurt?
 Probably not.
 Just try the other way.
 You didn't hurt the problem; it doesn't have feelings.
 The resulting simplified integral is

-Now we can re-substitute u = cos(x) to get the result.
+Now we can re-substitute u = cos(x) to get the result, remembering to re-substitute cos(x) for u.

 It's always worth a try when working integrals of trig functions to rewrite them using the trig. identities you remember.